liteflow-labs/staking-starter-kit/README.md

-# {APP} Starter Kit
+# Staking Starter Kit

 ## Purpose

-The {APP} Starter Kit is a boilerplate project designed to help businesses launch their own {APP_TYPE}.
+The Staking Starter Kit is a boilerplate project designed to help businesses launch their own Staking.
 It includes a Next.js frontend with TypeScript, Tailwind CSS, and React Query, as well as a Liteflow SDK backend to manage quests and leaderboards.

 ## Features

-- **Feature 1:** Display a list of X for users to interact with.
+- **Staking:** Users can stake tokens token anytime to earn rewards.
-- **Feature 2:** Do X
+- **Claim rewards:** Users can claim rewards anytime.
-- **Feature 3:** Do Y
+- **Unstake:** Users can unstake tokens anytime.

 ## Setup